dvanderweele/Cutesy_MVC/README.md

 Obviously being a solo project that draws inspiration from two major projects, I am not implementing all of the features of React and Laravel.
 For example, I am creating systems to migrate, query, and model data from SQLite, but I am not building support for any other database systems.

+## Docs

+Markdown formatted documentation files can be found in the docs folder.